 Black Nationalists inherited the Black Arts Movement and the Harlem Renaissance as its theoretical workshops.
-For the last forty years Black Studies departments have churned out position papers and publications.
-From the pages of novels and thought journals, Black women writers, Black Feminist and LBGTQ activists have probed Afrofuturism's frontiers and excavated Black folklore's vaults to expand our cultural imagination.
+For the past forty years Black Studies departments have churned out position papers and publications.
+From the pages of novels and thought journals, Black women writers, Black Feminists and LBGTQ activists have probed Afrofuturism's frontiers and excavated Black folklore's vaults to expand our cultural imagination.

 And yet, with all these resources at its disposal, Black Nationalists have continued to fumble away opportunities to craft a consensus theory of Black culture.
 How this happened borders on the unfathomable?

 The mistakes committed by Black Nationalists that contributed to our cultural theory deficit are real and disturbing.
 They are also correctible.
-"Conundrum's" outline of Black Nationalists shortcomings is by no means exhaustive but addresses some of the substantive issues that have impeded Black Nationalists from resolving its cultural theory conundrum.
+"Conundrum's" outline of Black Nationalists' shortcomings isn't meant to be exhaustive but to elevate some of the substantive issues impeding Black Nationalists from resolving their cultural theory crisis.

-To that end "Conundrum" proposes a new construct called "Cultural Enlargement Theory" or CET.
-It expands our cultural model beyond the traditional strictures of ancestry, history, music, visual arts, literature and religion.
+To that end, "Conundrum" proposes a new construct called "Cultural Enlargement Theory" or CET.
+It seeks to expand our cultural model beyond the traditional strictures of ancestry, history, music, visual arts, literature and religion.
 CET exploits the boundaries of new frontiers to capture the universe of the Black experience.
 It embraces the Darker Nation's return to its state of nature as a spiritual reality whose cultural essence is peculiar, assumes a life of its own, and cannot be comprehended in purely Western rationalist terms.

 This initiative to push Black Nationalists to develop a cultural theory is a complex and difficult undertaking.
-To be successful, resurgent Black Nationalists will have to grapple with its cultural challenge as a movement.
-That may be difficult if Black Nationalism lacks a political center of gravity.
+To be successful, resurgent Black Nationalists will have to grapple with its cultural dilemma as a movement.
+Achieving meaningful progress becomes a more difficult task given that Black Nationalism seemingly lacks a core group--a political center of gravity.

-To generate momentum in pursuit of this task, we will be releasing a series of articles over the next six months that explores a multiplicity of challenges inherent in the Black cultural problematic.
+To generate momentum and encourage Black Nationalists to pursue a theoretical breakthrough we will be releasing a series of articles over the next six months exploring those issues that are central to the Black cultural problematic.

-In this first installment of the "Conundrum" series, we begin with a brief narrative of the mistakes made by Black Nationalists on the development of Black cultural theory.
-Why Black Nationalists Failed to Develop a Theory on Black Culture
+In this first installment of the "Conundrum" series, we begin with a brief narrative of some of the egregious errors made by Black Nationalists on cultural theory.

 Conflating Black Nationalism With Competing Black Ideologies

-Black Nationalists refusal to distinguish its ideological pedigree from other political forces has resulted in Black Nationalism and Black culture becoming increasingly nebulous concepts, subject to vast and ephemeral interpretations that render its viability suspect.
+Black Nationalists inability to distinguish its ideological pedigree from other political forces has resulted in Black Nationalism and Black culture becoming an increasingly nebulous concept--one that is subject to vast and ephemeral interpretations that render its viability suspect.

 Black Nationalist ideology upholds the unity and identity of the Black race in America's settler state ("The Cathedral") as a distinct nationality.
 We are not Pan-Africanists, Afrocentrists, or "Cultural Nationalists," who espouse various brands of African-centered ideologies.
-At best, they are diasporic Black race-Identitarians.
+At best, these ideological strands represent diasporic Black race-Identitarians.
 Stokely Carmichael, former SNCC organizer turned Pan-African "socialist" expressed this point of view best when he said, "Blacks require an African ideology that speaks to our Blackness.
 It's not a question of right or left, it’s a question of Black."